phenopype/phenopype/docs_source/api/core.rst

 Core modules
 ------------

 Core image processing functions.
-Any function can be executed in prototyping, low throughput, and high throughput workflow.
-In general, the typical order in which the different steps are performed is:
+Any function can be executed in manual mode (python code) or interactive mode (yaml files).
+In general, the typical order in which the different steps are performed is something like:

 **preprocessing > segmentation > measurement > visualization > export**

 However, since phenopype version 2 **you can arrange them however you like**.
-In general, any function can either take an array or a phenopype container.
-If an array is passed, additional input arguments may be required (e.g. to draw contours onto an image, but an array and a DataFrame containing the contours must be supplied, whereas a container already includes both).

 Preprocessing
 """""""""""""